jsoghigian/orthoset_construction/README.md

 </center>
 Now for the steps themselves:

-1) Navitage to OrthoDB.org .
+1) Navitage to OrthoDB.org.  **Refresh the page to clear previous searches etc from cache**.
 Click on Advanced to bring up the species/taxonomy selection screen, as shown above.
 2) Select Coleoptera by clicking the empty box next to the ID.
 The number next to Coleoptera indicates there are 9 genomes present in this taxonomic category.
 You may need to expand Eukaryota, Metazoa, Arthropoda, Hexapoda, Insecta, and Holometabola before you can click Coleoptera, depending on your previous browsing.
 <center>
 <img src="https://github.com/jsoghigian/orthoset_construction/blob/master/example/fig2.png?raw=trueg" style="margin:5px 5px 5px 5px">